Kheri (footwear): Description

 It is a semi-closed shoe which consists of two wide straps crossed and joined with the sole, plus a heel strap with a buckle to tie according to the foot size and level of comfort.
-It is traditionally made with pure leather with its sole often made from a truck tyre.
+It is traditionally made with pure leather with its sole often made from a truck tyre or from a soft leather which is sewn onto the rubber tire sole.
+The materials are cheap, easily available and very hard-wearing.
 It is available in many traditional designs and colours with various variations such as gold and silver embroidery, which give the shoe a more elegant look.
-Peshawari chappals have become increasingly popular in other parts of Pakistan; even wearing them with jeans has become a fashion trend, especially among urban youth.
-With increased availability through e-commerce websites, they are now appearing in new designs in many cities of Pakistan and Dubai.
+Intricate designs are added to the leather upper before the shoe is put into a mold which stretches it to size.
+Because of their comfort, they are worn in place of sandals or slippers in Pakistan.